JaxCavalera/webpack-3-mobx-base-project/README.md

 Change the class name in `build/index.html` so it matches up with the one you are specifying in the `src/index.js` file as the **targetClassName** value.

 Search and Replace the project BEM prefix **bemprefix** with the BEM prefix you want to use for your project.

+## TODO
+- Implement hot reloading
+- Implement uglification on production codebase
+- Configure coverage to exclude spec files, build directory and other non-src files in reports